Hugocsundberg/True-Evolution/README.md

 You can play the game here: https://trueevolution.herokuapp.com/

 I created this game to learn about classes and objects.
-It ended up way bigger and time-consuming than i expected.
-It is one of the earlier projects in Javascript i did.
-Beware of possible bad code and commit messages.
 Game is fully working on desktop but has problems on mobile at the moment.